Ba'ath Party (Iraqi-dominated faction): Eritrea

 Ba'athist organizations emerged in the leadership of the Eritrean Liberation Front in the 1970s, with pro-Baghdad and pro-Damascus groups competing for political dominance over the front.
 This split contributed to the downfall of the ELF and the emergence of the Eritrean People's Liberation Front as the dominant liberation movement.
 A key pro-Iraqi Ba'athist was Abdel Gadir Jeilani, who became the leader of the ELF-PLF-Revolutionary Council in the 1980s.

 Iraq

 In Iraq, the Ba'ath party remained a civilian group and lacked strong support from the military.
 The party had little impact and the movement split into several factions after 1958 and again in 1966.
 The movement was reported to have lacked strong popular support, but through the construction of a strong party apparatus the party succeeded in gaining power.
 The Iraqi-based party was originally committed to pan-Arabism (like its Syrian counterpart).
-After taking power in 1968, the party adopted Iraqi nationalism and encouraged Iraqis to identify themselves as cultural heirs of Mesopotamia with a medieval-Islamic identity.
+After taking power in 1968, the party adopted Iraqi nationalism and encouraged Iraqis to identify themselves as cultural heirs of Mesopotamia with a Islamic identity.
 Saddam Hussein sought to be seen as leader of a great neo-Mesopotamian Iraqi nation by having himself compared to Nebuchadnezzar II and Hammurabi.